R. J. MacReady

-R.J.
-MacReady is a fictional character and the main protagonist of the 1982 science fiction horror film The Thing, portrayed by Kurt Russell.
+R. J. MacReady, more shortly known as Mac, is the main protagonist of the 1982 science fiction horror film, The Thing.
+He is portrayed by Kurt Russell.

 Fictional character biography

-R.J.
-MacReady served as a helicopter pilot in the Vietnam War.
+R. J. MacReady served as a helicopter pilot in the Vietnam War.
 Later, at some point, he worked for Hughes Aircraft as a test pilot, before resigning after a conflict with the company's management team.
 MacReady was eventually stationed as the helicopter pilot at U.S Outpost 31 in Antarctica.

+In the original story that served as the basis for the film, Who Goes There?, MacReady is instead named McReady and serves as a meteorologist at the station as well as the expedition's second in command, but otherwise maintains a similar role as the later adaptations.

 The Thing (1982)

-After a Norwegian helicopter pursuing and firing at an Alaskan Malamute comes across Outpost 31, a misfired grenade destroys the helicopter and kills one of the two pilots.
-The second pilot is killed by station commander Garry and the dog is placed in a kennel.
-MacReady investigates the Norwegian base, only to find it decimated and all researchers deceased.
-MacReady uncovers evidence that the Norwegians had dug something out of the ice and finds the burned remains of a deformed monstrous creature with two heads.
-Returning to their base, they find that the sled dogs were in the process of being assimilated by the Malamute, which turns into a monster, leading to Childs torching the creature with a flamethrower.
+After a Norwegian helicopter pursuing and firing at an Alaskan Malamute comes across Outpost 31, a misfired grenade destroys the helicopter and kills the pilot.
+The passenger is killed by station commander Garry and the dog is placed in a kennel.

+MacReady investigates the Norwegian base, only to find it annihilated and all researchers deceased.
+MacReady learns that the Norwegians had dug something out of the ice and finds the burned remains of a monstrous deformed two-headed creature.
+Returning to their base, they find the malamute, which has turned into a monster, in the process of assimilating the other dogs, leading to Childs torching it with a flamethrower.
 Blair performs an autopsy on the creature and reveals that the dog had been assimilated by an alien creature capable of absorbing and perfectly imitating other life forms.

 MacReady returns to the Norwegian base and discovers that the Norwegian team had uncovered a spacecraft in the ice.
-While MacReady is away, Bennings is assimilated and returns to find Blair has sabotaged the helicopters and tractors, killed the remaining dogs and is currently in the process of demolishing the communications room with a fire axe.
+While MacReady is away, Bennings is assimilated, and MacReady returns to find Blair has sabotaged the helicopters and tractors, killed the remaining dogs and is demolishing the communications room.
 MacReady subdues Blair and locks him in the tool shed.
-The crew individually becomes increasingly paranoid and discovers that the remaining blood samples had been destroyed and Fuchs had committed suicide before The Thing could assimilate him fully.
-After recovering Fuchs' body, MacReady is locked outside of the base during a blizzard due to suspicions by Childs after uncovering a torn piece of his coat in the snow.
-MacReady eventually breaks into the storage room and threatens the remaining survivors with dynamite.
+The crew becomes increasingly paranoid and discovers that the remaining blood samples had been destroyed and Fuchs had committed suicide before The Thing could assimilate him fully.
+After recovering Fuchs' body, MacReady is locked outside of the base during a blizzard due to suspicions by Nauls after uncovering a torn piece of his coat in the snow.

+MacReady breaks into the storage room and threatens the remaining survivors with dynamite.
 In the midst of this confrontation, Norris suffers a heart attack.
 Copper attempts to resuscitate Norris via defibrillation, which causes the Norris-Thing to transform and murder him.
-After torching the head of the Norris-Thing as it attempts to escape, Clark attempts a mutiny against MacReady which leads to his swift demise.
+After burning the Norris-Thing as it attempts to escape, MacReady is forced to kill Clark who attempts to kill him.